Master's Thesis

 Overview

 Graduate School cooperates with the departments within the Faculty of Social Sciences for the master’s thesis course.
 You will write your master’s thesis at the department which corresponds to the major in your Bachelor’s degree.
-The master’s thesis should reflect your programme studies and you should use theory and method from your major.
+The master’s thesis should therefore reflect your programme studies and you should use theory and method from your major.

 Supervision

 In addition to the supervision from the departments, Graduate School offers a midterm seminar on programme level in mid-March.
-This is a great opportunity to receive feed back from your programme coordinator and from your peers.
+This is a great opportunity to receive feed back from your programme director and from your peers.

 Submission